 we would like to thank you for a beautiful trip that will remain in our memories forever.
 RBE

-But just as it was for me back in 1982, first time rides to North Africa can be an adventure sure, but also a shambles.
-I came back from that one having leaned a lot, but not seen or done half as much as I could have.
-Today, I still hear of aborted rides in Morocco: hassles at the border, cumbersome bikes carrying way too much gear, unnecessary spending, getting shafted or over-ambitious schedules – all while days fly by as you claw your way up the learning curve.
+But just as it was for me back in 1982, first rides to North Africa can be an adventure sure, but also a shambles.
+I came back from that trip having leaned a lot, but not seen or done half as much as I could have.
+Today, I still hear of aborted rides in Morocco: hassles at the border, cumbersome bikes carrying too much gear, unnecessary spending, getting shafted or taking on over-ambitious schedules – all while days slip away as you claw up and slide back down the learning curve.
 Trying to pack it all into a typical fortnight’s break ending with another 2000-km ride home in the cooler seasons is not much fun.

 As importantly, we use ambient lodgings, ranging from simple Berber home-stays to impressive kasbah-style boutique hotels, enjoying their warm hospitality and freshly prepared food.
-The food is a real highlight of this tour.

-My knowledge of Morocco gained from writing the guidebook means barely a day or a mile need be wasted getting to the best places which most tourists, tours and other guidebooks overlook.
+My knowledge of Morocco gained from writing the guidebook means barely a day or a mile need be wasted getting to the places overlooked by most tourists, tours and other guidebooks.
 On this trip we’ll barely see other tourists and when we do stray into their territory the whole circus can be quite a shock.
-When things go awry and delays crop up, as they will do, I know the region well enough to reschedule the itinerary and lodgings at the drop of a valve.
+When things go awry and delays crop up, as they can do, I know the region well enough to reschedule the itinerary at the drop of a valve.
 Plus for this season the 4×4 will provide additional security.

 This tour is not a hardcore off-roading challenge, it is a relaxed but adventurous backroad trail ride through southern Morocco’s epic mountains and deserts.
 It makes the most of your time on and off the bike with the support of a group and a pickup, but you still need to be fit enough to be able handle a couple of rough hours off-roading